sparkflows/sparkflows-docs/docs/tutorials/reload-sample-projects/load-sample-projects.rst

 The steps for the same are as follows:

-Step 1 : Configure the Path
+Step 1 : Configuring the Path
 ----------------------------------
 #. **Login** to Fire Insights.